Badrmoh/make-vpn-work/vpn-on-remote/mac-linux/README.md

-This setup requires configured and running vpn client on ssh server preferably in the same region as the VPN server.
+## This setup requires configured and running vpn client on ssh server preferably in the same region as the VPN server.
----

 # Linux

 ## Run ssh Tunnel

 Either Socks or sshuttle tunnel can be used from the scripts.
 Simply run either one of them

 ### Socks Proxy
-In case Socks Proxy is used, the next steps must be configured

-## Tailscale
+1. Run script : `sudo ./run-socks-proxy.sh`
+2. From Network Settings, select manual configuration, then add socks proxy host as `127.0.0.1` and port as `8080`

+### sshuttle

-1. Install tailscale from website : https://tailscale.com/download/
+1. Install sshuttle : `sudo apt install sshuttle`
-2.
+2. Run script : `sudo ./run-sshuttle.sh`

 ---

 # MacOS

 ## Apple Shortcut

 Select the script to run after starting the shortcut.
 Download Apple Shortcut: [vpn-over-ssh](https://www.icloud.com/shortcuts/3a1d84d011614a1cb9fdaf33dc6404f1)

 ### Socks Proxy

 1. System Settings
 2. Network (choose your network)
 3. Details (of your network)